-- 1. Work How will your learning difference impact you at your job?
-Will you need to learn skills to help you stay organized, complete written reports, solve math problems, etc.? - 2.
-Military some positions require academic classes in which accommodations can be made, while other positions are hands-on and do not involve academic training. - 3.
-Technical Schools will you need to pass a test to receive certification in your field?
+- - 1.
+Work- How will your learning difference impact you in the workplace?
+Will you need to learn skills to help you stay organized, complete written reports, solve problems, etc.? - Military- Some positions require academic classes in which accommodations can be made, while other positions are hands-on and do not involve academic training. - 3.
+Technical Schools Will you need to pass a test to receive certification in your field?
 Will you be able to use accommodations for this test? - 4.
-Community College- Associates Degree - 5.
-Four-Year College Bachelor's Degree

-6. Masters Degrees and Beyond- receiving accommodations on standardized tests and in school.
+Community College Associates Degree - 5.
+Four-Year College- Bachelor's Degree - 6.
+Masters Degrees and Beyond Receiving accommodations on standardized tests and in school.